 5. Don’t sabotage your content efforts.

 They call it a “content machine” for a reason.
-You have to keep fuel in the engine, or it will stop working.
+You must keep fuel in the engine, or it will stop working.
 Content marketing will quickly overwhelm even the brightest, most capable marketing teams.
-Because you’re already facing endless challenges with your commitment to content, what you don’t want to do is sabotage your content efforts.
+Make sure you keep asking questions like:

 - Am I publishing sporadically because I’m taking on more than I can handle?